 Tool creator focus points:

-1. Free + OSS pulling the top up. #1 LAC tops the chart with ¥0 + MIT + GitHub publishing — a configuration that sits outside Booth's standard paid-distribution flow — and #9 High-Five also runs free for the entry layer, paid for the deeper play.
-Using Booth not just as a payment platform but as a distribution channel for free tools is what's lifting the upper end of the gimmick & tool category in January.
+Free + OSS pulling the top up. #1 LAC tops the chart at 16,733 likes with ¥0 + MIT + GitHub publishing — a configuration that sits outside Booth's standard paid-distribution flow — and #9 High-Five also runs free for the entry layer, paid for the deeper play.
+Using Booth not just as a payment platform but as a distribution channel for free tools is what's lifting the upper end of the gimmick & tool category.

-2. Tool-author concentration.
-YuichaMart shipping three Top 10 releases (plus one more outside the Top 10) in a single month is a level of concentration that only happens a few times a year in the outfit / hairstyle reports, but in gimmick & tool, it manifests as one tool author covering different phases of the modding workflow back-to-back — avatar-body modding (Kami-Pita) → texture modding (HayaNuri!) → menu organization (ExMenu Organizer) → parts extraction (KoreSuki!).
+Tool-author concentration.
+YuichaMart landing all four of the month's releases inside the Top 10 is a level of concentration that only happens a few times a year in the outfit / hairstyle reports.
+In gimmick & tool, it manifests as one tool author covering different phases of the modding workflow back-to-back — avatar-body fitting (Kami-Pita) → texture editing (HayaNuri!) → menu organization (ExMenu Organizer) → parts extraction (KoreSuki!).
 One creator stitching a vertical workflow.

-3. High-frequency post-release updates.
-Kami-Pita ran v1.0 → v3.0 inside January, Fuwanugi added v2.0 beta plus the v2.1a Link companion, Zerukana Board's v2.0 brought kanji input, and VR-Sleep Face Mirror moved from v1.0.2 to v1.1.9 — more than half of the Top 10 iterated through multiple versions within the month.
+High-frequency post-release updates.
+Kami-Pita ran v1.0 → v3.0 inside January (and has continued into the v4 line since), Fuwanugi added v2.0 beta plus the v2.1a Link companion, and Zerukana Board's v2.0 brought kanji input.
 Modding tools tend to expose their rough edges only once people start using them, so how quickly the creator turns post-release feedback into shipped fixes shows up directly as Top 10 traction.

 Wrap-up

-January 2026's gimmick & tool category split the Top 10 roughly evenly between modding-support (editor extension) releases and runtime gimmick releases.
-The modding-support side stacks neatly onto NDMF + Modular Avatar + lilToon as the standard form, with #1 LAC (¥0 + MIT + GitHub) and YuichaMart's three placements (Kami-Pita / HayaNuri! / ExMenu Organizer) shaping the entire surface.
-The runtime side — Fuwanugi, High-Five, VR-Sleep Face Mirror — is held up by single-purpose interactions that build a small world each.
+January 2026's gimmick & tool category was a month where modding-support (editor extension) releases filled seven of the Top 10.
+The modding-support side stacks neatly onto NDMF + Modular Avatar + lilToon as the standard form, with #1 LAC (¥0 + MIT + GitHub) and YuichaMart's four placements (Kami-Pita / HayaNuri! / ExMenu Organizer / KoreSuki!) shaping the entire surface.
+The runtime side — Fuwanugi and High-Five — is held up by single-purpose interactions that light up a room on contact.

-The price distribution — ~82% under ¥1,000, 27% free — sits an order of magnitude below the outfit and avatar reports, reflecting a "spread tools widely, embed in the workflow" creator strategy rather than premium-pricing.
-All Top 10 picks require Modular Avatar, and we see free + OSS distribution (LAC is MIT-licensed) stretching beyond Booth's normal frame, alongside high-frequency multi-version updates within the month.
-The category's role as the foundation layer of VRChat's modding workflow lands cleanly in the January Top 10.
+The price distribution — ~82% under ¥1,000, about a quarter free — sits an order of magnitude below the outfit and avatar reports, reflecting a "spread tools widely, embed in the workflow" creator strategy rather than premium pricing.
+Free + OSS distribution (LAC is MIT-licensed) stretching beyond Booth's normal frame, and multi-version updates landing within the month — the category's role as the foundation layer of VRChat's modding workflow comes through cleanly in the January Top 10.

 Sponsored